dataloop-ai/dtlpy-documentation/tutorials/data_management/cloud_storage/binding_with_azure/chapter.md

     * Endpoint Type -> Function App (Azure function)
     * Endpoint -> your function

-**NOTE:** It will take up to 5 mins when you deploy using auto upstream
+**NOTE:** It will take up to 5 minutes when you deploy using auto upstream

 **Done!
 Now your storage blob will be synced with the Dataloop dataset**